adam-bielasty/smflyrics/README.md

 # smflyrics
-extract lyrics from a Standard MIDI File (SMF)
+CLI tool to extract lyrics from a Standard MIDI File (SMF)

 ## Install